School Bus Driver

 Why do some buses have a door on the passages side and a door behind the driver.

-Asked by Kay almost 6 years ago
+Asked by Kay over 6 years ago

 In larger cities like New York they have buses that have passenger doors on both sides which allow for loading on both sides without the need for crossovers.
 Supposedly this eliminates a danger facing students crossing in front of the bus, but i think it just causes more issues.
 Some buses are equipped with an emergency door on the side of the bus instead of in the rear if their engines are rear engines.